 We offer 3 different pain control management for your particular comfort needs.

 For the relief of anxiety and to minimize the discomfort during the abortion.

 An Immediate ease of anxiety and pain as well as relief of tension and stress.

 (3) Conscious Sedation

 Conscious sedation is a combination of medicines to help you relax (a sedative) and to block pain (an anesthetic) during a medical procedure.
-Conscious sedation lets you recover quickly, patient does not need a partner to drive you home.
+Conscious sedation lets you recover quickly.

 (4) Deep I.V.Sedation/Twilight Anesthesia